 How Do Core Web Vitals Impact Lawyer SEO?

-To put it simply, traditional lawyer SEO practices are no longer enough to sustain your law firm’s discoverability in search engines.
+To put it simply, the traditional and best SEO for law firms practices are no longer enough to sustain your law firm’s discoverability in search engines.
 With Core Web Vitals, SEO services for lawyers can now also measure the user experience of a law firm’s website.

 Yes, common legal SEO techniques such as backlink strategies, keyword research, and content optimization still have a small impact on your score.